 Data Storytelling

 Are you someone who needs to tell a convincing story to an audience?
 Are you are data journalist or a data analyst?
+Then you know that data storytelling is an art form.
+There is not a set of rules or methodologies that work in all cases.
+There are some best practices however.
+You want your stories to be compelling and free from false narratives.

 Data Storytelling Steps:

-2. Create compelling visuals.
+2. Challenge – Create compelling visuals.

 What is spotlighting?
 Spotlighting involves scanning through data to quickly identify the most important insights.
 This can be done with notes on a whiteboard, by searching for broad ideas, and by identifying concepts that arise repeatedly.
 Spotlighting involves scanning through data to quickly identify the most important insights.
 This can be done with notes on a whiteboard, by searching for broad ideas, and by identifying concepts that arise repeatedly.